ryan-haskell/rhg_dev/content/blog/seo-magic-with-go.md

 ```

 - `twitter:card` says I want a small `summary` card, not a big image preview
-- `twitter:creator` attributes this link to my Twitter handle
+- `twitter:site` attributes this link to my Twitter handle
 - `twitter:image` is what the image I want to see in my preview.

 ### The big plan